MagiCat

 - 59 % positive mentions

 The graphics of the game are widely praised for their charming 16-bit pixel art style, featuring smooth animations and vibrant colors that enhance the overall aesthetic.
-Reviewers appreciate the cohesive and polished visuals, which contribute to the game's appeal, especially for fans of platformers.
-However, some users noted performance issues on the Steam Deck, with frame rates fluctuating due to CPU dependency.
+Reviewers highlight the cohesive and polished visuals, which are reminiscent of classic platformers like Kirby and Mario, contributing to an adorable and engaging experience.
+However, some users note performance issues on the Steam Deck, with frame rates fluctuating below 60fps.

 “Graphics: cute 16-bit pixel art, with beautiful animation for the main character and enemies.”